Pluteus cervinus Fawn Pluteus Shipley Country Park,

 concolorous with cap.
 Stem, up to 6 cm extremely thin like hair,

-Same as previous photograph but showing cap
+as previous photograph but showing cap

 Marasmius androsaceus Horse Hair Toadstool Center Parcs,